YiJiePV/gale-shapley-algorithm-javascript/README.md

-# gale-shapley-algorithm-javascript
+# gale-shapley-algorithm-javascript (January-February 2023)
-My JavaScript implementation of the Gale-Shapley algorithm for my SPU algorithms course
+This is my JavaScript implementation of the Gale-Shapley algorithm that solves the stable marriage problem (for my SPU algorithms course).